 - UK vessels fishing in EU waters

-Fish from these vessels can be exported tariff-free if production goes beyond ‘insufficient production’ (see Q9).
+Fish from these vessels can be exported tariff-free if production goes beyond ‘insufficient production’ (see question 12).

-Fish bought from third country vessels fishing in international waters will always incur duty on re-export, even with sufficient production, except for production under the product-specific rules (see Q.10).
-The Table below provides a summary of how this will apply in practice - .
+Fish bought from third country vessels fishing outside of EU or UK territorial waters will always incur duty on re-export, even with sufficient production, except for production under the product-specific rules (see questions 6 and 13).

 |Territorial water (out to 12nm) in which the fish was caught||Vessel Nationality||Fish origin (from columns 1 and 2)||Direct landing or import into the UK (tariff Y/N)||